Protein and satiety

-- As you age your ability to maintain skeletal muscle decrease and thus you need more protein as well
+- As you age, your ability to maintain skeletal muscle decreases and thus you need more protein as well.

-- Aim for more that 1g/kg or ideal body weight on a daily basis and depending on the level of exercise you are doing.
+- Aim for more that 1g/kg of ideal body weight on a daily basis and depending on the level of exercise you are doing.

 Best sources of protein

 Animal protein : All meat sources have a complete protein profile, where plant sources need to be combined to make-up for all essential amino-acids.
-Best source of protein due to the amounts of protein they contain but also other mirenals and vitamins are free-range eggs, grass-fed beef.
-Then come lamb, pork and chicken
+Best source of protein, due to the amounts of protein they contain and also of other minerals and vitamins, are free-range eggs and grass-fed beef.
+Then comes lamb, pork and chicken.

-Plant protein : Plant proteins need to be in order to get the full amino-acid profile.
-For example combining legumes (e.g beans) with rice will give you the protein you need.
+Plant protein : Plant proteins need to be combined in order to get the full amino-acid profile.
+For example combining legumes (e.g. beans) with rice will give you the protein you need.

 Protein is the only macronutrient that can’t be stored inside the body long-term.